mdmujibalam/mdmujibalam/README.md

 </h1>

 <p align='center'>
-  A passionate Frontend Developer proficient in both Flutter and React
+  I am currently working as an Analyst in KPMG India as a frontend developer proficient in both Flutter & React
 </p>

 <br/>